Adopted by President’s Cabinet 12/11/15; 2/2/23

 Notification to Student Athlete

-Test results are confidential and may be shared with specific additional individuals at EGSC whose job responsibilities require involvement in the substance abuse program (i.e. Director of Student Conduct, Counselor, etc.) EGSC employees who release this information to others or allude publicly to any information concerning the test are subject to discipline including termination.
+Test results are confidential and may be shared with specific additional individuals at EGSC whose job responsibilities require involvement in the substance abuse program (i.e. Associate Vice President for Student Conduct and Title IX, Counselor, etc.) EGSC employees who release this information to others or allude publicly to any information concerning the test are subject to discipline including termination.

 If, as a result of meeting with the Athletic Director, it is determined that the results were based on a defective testing procedure, or that the positive test was otherwise improper, no record of the positive test results is kept.

-If the student does not request a meeting with the Athletic Director to challenge the positive test result within the five days; or if the test results after consideration, are determined to be indisputable the matter will be referred to the Director of Student Conduct and/or the Head Coach.
+If the student does not request a meeting with the Athletic Director to challenge the positive test result within the five days; or if the test results after consideration, are determined to be indisputable the matter will be referred to the Associate Vice President of Student Conduct and Title IX and/or the Head Coach.

 Consequences of a Positive Test